 I've had a bit of an absence from the blogosphere lately.
 Not for lack of inspiration and desire to pontificate on the quirks of consumer culture - but because I have been busy trying to figure out a way to save the world.
 Okay, so perhaps it's a bit Narcissistic to think that a … Continue reading Creating The Culture That Will Change The World

 Since the day I walked into my first job as a consumer culture researcher and brand strategist, the number one "target" for the roster of companies on my client list was Millennials.
-Then: tweens and teens ready to enter the working world and start driving cars - but influencing the spending of their parents in … Continue reading From The Mouths of Millennials: Why They Are Awesome!
+Then: tweens and teens ready to enter the working world and start driving cars and buying several cars from complete auto loans - … Continue reading From The Mouths of Millennials: Why They Are Awesome!

 Did you know that there are over 11 Million meetings every day in the U.S. alone and that 80% of them fail to achieve their stated objectives?
 Shocking?
 I'm going to venture a guess that nobody is floored by this statistic.
 I learned this fast fact among others things about why meetings fail and what … Continue reading Meetings About Meetings: The Culture of Getting Things Done (Or Not) Through Collaboration